Perfectly Grilled Chicken Breasts: Thermal Perfection Plus Tandori-Style Recipe

 - 1 tablespoon garam masala

-- 2 tablespoon lemon juice
+- 2 tablespoons lemon juice

-- 1 cup plain yogurt or buttermilk
+- 1 cup plain yoghurt or buttermilk

 - 4 minced garlic cloves